DkBattulaS/Walmart-SDA/README.md

 📌 Project Overview

 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to answer key business questions.
+Utilized Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to answer key business questions.

 📂 Dataset Description